Bahá’í World/Volume 20/Doris Lohse

 Doris Lohse

-1948, 100 years after the historic conference of Badagit.
+1948, 100 years after the historic conference of Badasht.
 The conference took place in the Hotel de la Paix in which ‘Abdu’l-Bahá had stayed during his trip through Europe.
 Doris was one of the American pioneers who, in response to the call of the Seven Year Plan of the Bahá’ís of America (1946—1953), settled in 10 European countries.

 After her first pioneer posts in Belgium and Luxembourg she went to Zurich, Switzerland, at the request of the European Teaching Committee of the National Spiritual Assembly of the United States.
-For the then four-strong Bahá’í group in Ziirich, hearing that she was coming was wonderful news!
+For the then four-strong Bahá’í group in Zürich, hearing that she was coming was wonderful news!

-A period of fluitful teaching activity began for Doris, pursued steadfastly in spite of the fact that only a handful of people showed interest.
+A period of fruitful teaching activity began for Doris, pursued steadfastly in spite of the fact that only a handful of people showed interest.
 Doris’s knowledge of English and German and her firm grasp of Bahá’í history and teachings proved invaluable.
 As a result of new enrolments, the first Local Spiritual Assembly of Zurich was established, with great joy, in 1950.
 Doris later moved to Germany and pioneered to Bonn.
 She was

 also elected to the National Spiritual Assembly of the Bahá’ís of Germany and Austria.